-- Must be needed to protect life, prevent significant illness or disability, or alleviate severe pain. - Be individualized, specific, and consistent with symptoms or confirm diagnosis of the illness or injury under treatment and not in excess of the patient's needs. - Be consistent with the generally accepted professional medical standards as determined by the Medicaid program and not be experimental or investigational. - Be reflective of the level of service that can be furnished safely and for which no equally effective and more conservative or less costly treatment is available statewide. - Be furnished in a manner not primarily intended for the convenience of the member, the member's caretaker or the provider.

-For those services in a hospital or an inpatient setting, medical necessity means that appropriate medical care cannot be effectively furnished more economically on an outpatient basis or in an inpatient facility of a different type.
-The fact that a provider has prescribed, recommended, or approved medical, allied, or long-term care goods or services does not, in itself, make such care, goods, or services medically necessary, a medical necessity, or a covered service/benefit.
+- Meet the following conditions: - Be necessary to protect life, to prevent significant illness or significant disability or to alleviate severe pain. - Be individualized, specific, and consistent with symptoms or confirm diagnosis of the illness or injury under treatment and not in excess of the patient's needs. - Be consistent with the generally accepted professional medical standards as determined by the Medicaid program and not be experimental or investigational. - Be reflective of the level of service that can be furnished safely and for which no equally effective and more conservative or less costly treatment is available statewide. - Be furnished in a manner not primarily intended for the convenience of the member, the member's caretaker of the provider. - For those services furnished in a hospital on an inpatient basis cannot, consistent with the provisions of appropriate medical care, is effectively furnished more economically on an outpatient basis or in an inpatient facility of a different type. - The fact that a provider has prescribed, recommended or approved medical or allied goods or services does not, in itself, make such care, goods, or services Medically Necessary, a Medical Necessity, or a Covered Service/Benefit.